hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 But I can imagine a bit stream compression like LZMA where series-like behavior would be *really* helpful.

 [15:05:09](#1kpVov-Qz_5ivDTR55SOa85L-0-i7jzGJf6qW1o4EVU) <hiiamboris (NOT THIS ONE)>:
 Although I suppose implementing any kind of compression on Red level is only for small-scale tinkering.
-So not a solid use case either Ì†ΩÌ∏â
+So not a solid use case either üòâ

 [15:05:10](#UoceFHZe1x4b629C0gVwD6AkY0t2l2O8D6R-ktJ04b8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * Again... what is your real life usage example? @rebolek mentioned _bloom filter_, but to be honest, I don't think that it is something what should be implemented in a higher level.